raspberrypilearning/getting-started-with-picamera/worksheet.md

     camera.capture('/home/pi/Desktop/image.jpg')
     camera.stop_preview()
     ```

+    It's important to sleep for at least 2 seconds before capturing, to give the sensor time to set its light levels.

 1. Run the code and you'll see the camera preview open up for 5 seconds before capturing a still picture.
 You'll see the preview adjust to a different resolution momentarily as the picture is taken.